fugu-chop/launch_school/ls181_assessment/questions_to_address.md

 A primary key is a constraint that can be applied to a table that allows references to specific, individual rows within that table.
 They are unique identifiers for rows, and act as a way to establish relationships between two tables, in that a foreign key in a table should reference an entry in another table with the associated primary key.
 As part of applying a primary key constraint, this means that all values within the primary key column are intended to be unique, and not `NULL`.

 ### What is a foreign key?
 A foreign key is a constraint that can be applied to a column within a table such that a given row can be associated with another row in a different table, through that other table's primary key.
-Applying the foreign key constraint does __not__ inherently create a non-`NULL` (though it makes no sense of a foreign key to be `NULL`) or unique constraint (otherwise creating one-to-many relationships would not be possible between tables).
+Applying the foreign key constraint does __not__ inherently create a non-`NULL` (though it makes no sense for a foreign key to be `NULL`) or unique constraint (otherwise creating one-to-many relationships would not be possible between tables).
 Foreign keys help us ensure referential integrity, in that a row with a value in the foreign key column must reference a primary key value found in in another table.

 ### What is a natural key?
 A natural key is an identifier for individual records within a table that is created by using existing data within a table (e.g. through using a specific column, or combination of columns).
 Natural keys aren't particularly prevalent, since as they rely on context specific values and are potentially vulnerable to external changes (e.g. product SKUs used as a natural key might be carried over between different product versions, or phone numbers can change over time).